chrisivey01/az/README.md

 With the items provided by the API, you have a liked/favorite list and can filter down by them.
 Everything is dynamic in regards.

+I still have two warnings that I could not fix because I broke the API. :( And without the API I can't use SCSS, well I can but it'd look weird.

 ![Alt text](/src/images/Oops.PNG "Oops")